Upholstered Easy Armchair / KeSa Ragi |

 Product Description

-Products in the KeSa Upholstery Collection are available in a set of fabric colourways, designed and produced by textile designer Padmaja Krishnan.
-The colourway seen in the image above is called KeSa Ragi (Ragi is a type of grain used extensively in Southern India.
-Commonly known as as a variety of finger millet, it has a distinctive greyish brown colour)
+Products in the KeSa Upholstery Collection are available in a set of fabric colourways designed and produced by textile designer Padmaja Krishnan.
+The colourway seen in the image above is called KeSa Ragi (ragi, a type of food grain used extensively in Southern India, has a distinctive greyish brown colour).

-The fabric used for the KeSa Upholstery Collection is an upcycled 'Patchwork Textile'.
-It is created through a process of collecting discarded cotton fabric scraps and new fabrics, arranging them with care into specific patterns, and sewing them one piece at a time by hand, and then by machine.
-Making this fabric is a very time-consuming, laborious process as each yard of the fabric needs to be designed individually every time.
-This long and intense process of stitching and making enough fabric for one chair is done entirely by women artisans in Padmaja's workshop in Mumbai.
-Therefore, every piece we make as part of the KeSa collection is truly unique, even though they belong to a specific colourway.
+The fabrics used for the KeSa Upholstery Collection are upcycled ‘patchwork textiles’.
+They are created through the process of collecting discarded cotton fabric scraps and new fabrics, arranging them with care into specific patterns, and sewing them one piece at a time, first by hand, then by machine.
+Making this fabric is a laborious process as each yard of the fabric needs to be designed individually every time.
+This intensely time-consuming process of stitching and making enough fabric for one chair is done entirely by women artisans in Padmaja’s workshop in Mumbai.
+Therefore, every piece we make as part of the KeSa collection is truly unique, even though it belongs to a specific colourway.

 Product Specification